Ben-5K/AutoControlZoom/README.md

 And a freeware is used to lock Keyboard and Mouse, to prevent the User from klicking around and switching Microphone on and off...  :-)
 If you want to use that as well, you need to download it from here > https://www.sordum.org/?s=KeyFreeze and install it.
 Attention!
 This Name is used by other sides to deploy crapware as well.
-The URL sordum.org is the Developer of the Software i use.
+The URL sordum.org is from the Developer of the Software i use.

 Hardware